airpwr/airpwr/README.md

 			Use with the `remove` command to show the dry-run of packages to remove

 		-Run <String>
-			Executes the user-defined script inside a shell session The script is declared like `{ ..., "scripts": { "name": "something to run" } }` in 'pwr.json' To specify a script with parameters, declare it like `{ ..., "scripts": { "name": { "format": "something to run --arg={1}" } } }` in 'pwr.json'
+			Executes a script block or user-defined script inside a shell session and then terminates the session The script is declared like `{ ..., "scripts": { "name": "something to run" } }` in 'pwr.json' To specify a script with parameters, declare it like `{ ..., "scripts": { "name": { "format": "something to run --arg={1}" } } }` in 'pwr.json'
 			Arguments may be provided to the formatted script, referenced in the format as {1}, {2}, etc. ({0} refers to the script name)